Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

   }
 ```

 A bit verbose, but you only have to write it once.
-If you compare this with [code for uploading buffers](#), you may notice it's very similar.
+If you compare this with [code for uploading buffers](#), you may notice it's similar.
 Only one concept left to explore - image layouts.

 ### Image layouts

-When explaining tiling, I said that driver may choose best memory representation given usages.
-This may also happen on-the-fly.
-It's up to driver to decide to (de-)compress or rearange data.
-For example, certain layouts may result in less bandwith pressure (familar term for anyone dealing with deferred renderer).
-Before each image usage we should do `image layout transition` to [appropriate layout](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageLayout.html) e.g.:
+When explaining tiling, I said that the driver may choose the best memory representation given usages.
+This may also happen on the fly.
+It's up to the driver to decide to (de-)compress or rearrange data.
+For example, certain layouts may result in less bandwidth pressure.
+Before each image usage, we should do an `image layout transition` to the [appropriate layout](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageLayout.html) e.g.:

 * `VK_IMAGE_LAYOUT_GENERAL`.
 Supports all types of device access.
 Use it if you do not want to deal with image layouts.
 [Sascha Willems on stackoverflow](https://stackoverflow.com/a/37033604).
 * `VK_IMAGE_LAYOUT_PREINITIALIZED`.
-One the 2 allowed initial value for images (the other is `VK_IMAGE_LAYOUT_UNDEFINED`).
+One of the 2 allowed initial values for images (the other is `VK_IMAGE_LAYOUT_UNDEFINED`).
 This will be communicated by Vulkan validation layers.
 * `VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL`/`VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL`.
-We have already used them in previous section.
+We have already used them in the previous section.
 * `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR`.
 Required for swapchain images.
 If you only write to swapchain images (and never read them), you can do the layout transition once, at the start of the app.
 * `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`.
-Used when sampling color image in shader.
-This includes both images loaded from hard drive and ones written to by previous render passess (when the image was used as framebuffer attachment).
+Used when sampling color images in the shader.
+This includes both images loaded from the hard drive and ones written to by the previous render passes (when the image was used as a framebuffer attachment).
 * `VK_IMAGE_LAYOUT_DEPTH_STENCIL_READ_ONLY_OPTIMAL`.
 Sampling depth/stencil image in shader.
 You can also use `VkImageView` to select if you want to sample either depth or stencil.
 [VK_KHR_separate_depth_stencil_layouts](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_separate_depth_stencil_layouts.html) (promoted to core Vulkan 1.2) explains the intentions.
-Usually depth buffer is not linear so the values may depend on the perspective projection matrix.
+Usually, the depth buffer is not linear.
+The values may depend on the perspective projection matrix.
 * `VK_IMAGE_LAYOUT_DEPTH_READ_ONLY_OPTIMAL`.
 Sampling depth image in shader.
-Usually depth buffer is not linear so the values may depend on the perspective projection matrix.
+Usually, the depth buffer is not linear.
+The values may depend on the perspective projection matrix.
 * `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`.
-Writing to as a color attachment.
-Image is part of a framebuffer.
+Writing as a color attachment.
+The image is part of a framebuffer.
 * `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`.
-Writing to as a depth/stencil attachment (so format is e.g. `VK_FORMAT_D16_UNORM_S8_UINT`).
-Image is part of a framebuffer.
-Used even if we do not write depth/stencil, just use it for depth/stencil test.
+Writing as a depth/stencil attachment (so the format is e.g. `VK_FORMAT_D16_UNORM_S8_UINT`).
+The image is part of a framebuffer.
+This layout is also required if an image is used only for depth/stencil test (no write).
 * `VK_IMAGE_LAYOUT_DEPTH_ATTACHMENT_OPTIMAL`.
-Writing to as a **depth only** attachment (so format is e.g. `VK_FORMAT_D32_SFLOAT`).
-Image is part of a framebuffer.
-Used even if we do not write depth/stencil, just use it for depth test.
+Writing as a **depth-only** attachment (e.g. `VK_FORMAT_D32_SFLOAT`).
+The image is part of a framebuffer.
+This layout is also required if an image is used only for depth tests (no write).

-There are many other layouts that are used not as often.
-There are also `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL` (can replace any of `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_ATTACHMENT_OPTIMAL`) and `VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL` (can replace any of `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_STENCIL_READ_ONLY_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_READ_ONLY_OPTIMAL`).
+* `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL`.
+Can replace any of `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_ATTACHMENT_OPTIMAL`.
+* `VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL`.
+Can replace any of `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_STENCIL_READ_ONLY_OPTIMAL`, `VK_IMAGE_LAYOUT_DEPTH_READ_ONLY_OPTIMAL`.

+There are many other niche layouts.

-To do the `image layout transition` you need to submit [vkCmdPipelineBarrier2](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdPipelineBarrier2KHR.html) command with appropriate [VkImageMemoryBarrier2](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageMemoryBarrier2.html) in dependencies.
+To do the `image layout transition` you need to submit the [vkCmdPipelineBarrier2()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdPipelineBarrier2KHR.html) command with the appropriate [VkImageMemoryBarrier2](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageMemoryBarrier2.html).
 Now it's a good time for a [quick refresher on Vulkan synchronization](/blog/vulkan-synchronization/) as you need to specify:

 * `srcStageMask`, `srcAccessMask` - previous access scope,
 * `dstStageMask`, `dstAccessMask` - next access scope,
 * `oldLayout`, `newLayout` - layout change,
-* `image` and the [affected region](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageSubresourceRange.html) - e.g. mipmaps, layers etc.,
+* `image` and the [affected region](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageSubresourceRange.html) - e.g. mipmaps, layers, etc.,
 * queue family transfer - or set both `srcQueueFamilyIndex` and `dstQueueFamilyIndex` to `vk::QUEUE_FAMILY_IGNORED`.

 As you can see, doing `image layout transition` requires global frame knowledge.
-Each pass has to know not only how it **will** use certain image, but also what **was** the last access.
-This may be tricky if you wanted to do layout transition as part of [render pass subpass](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassCreateInfo.html).
-Of course, if you do not care about previous content, you can always use `VK_IMAGE_LAYOUT_UNDEFINED`.
-This may [prohibit certain optimizations](https://arm-software.github.io/vulkan_best_practice_for_mobile_developers/samples/performance/layout_transitions/layout_transitions_tutorial.html).
-Another obvious solution is to use [render graphs](https://www.gdcvault.com/play/1024612/FrameGraph-Extensible-Rendering-Architecture-in) but that affects **entire** renderer architecture.
+Each pass has to know not only how **it** will use a certain image, but also what **was** the last access.
+This may be tricky if you want to do the layout transition as a part of the [render pass subpass](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassCreateInfo.html).
+If you do not care about previous content, you can always use `VK_IMAGE_LAYOUT_UNDEFINED`.
+While prohibited by Vulkan specification(!), even [ARM lists this as a potential solution](https://arm-software.github.io/vulkan_best_practice_for_mobile_developers/samples/performance/layout_transitions/layout_transitions_tutorial.html).
+Another solution is to use [render graphs](https://www.gdcvault.com/play/1024612/FrameGraph-Extensible-Rendering-Architecture-in), but that affects the **entire** renderer architecture.

-Let's look at 4 most common use cases for a **color** image that is either **used as render target** or **sampled in a fragment shader** (in a different pass).
+Let's look at the 4 most common use cases for a **color** image that is either **used as a render target** or **sampled in a fragment shader** (in a different pass).

 * `read-after-read`.
 Both passes sample the image.
-The first pass already did the layout transition, so for 2nd pass it's a noop.
+The first pass already did the layout transition, so for the 2nd pass, it's a noop.
 * `write-after-read`.
-The first pass samples the image and 2nd renders to it.
-If you refer to [my synchronization article](/blog/vulkan-synchronization/) you notice that it's an `execution dependency` (`VkAccessFlagBits2` are optional).
+The first pass samples the image and the 2nd renders to it.
+If you refer to [my synchronization article](/blog/vulkan-synchronization/), you notice that it's an `execution dependency` (`VkAccessFlagBits2` are optional).
 Required values for `VkImageMemoryBarrier2`:
     * previous access scope: `VK_PIPELINE_STAGE_2_FRAGMENT_SHADER_BIT`,
     * next access scope: `VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`,
     * layout change: `VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL` -> `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL`,
 * `read-after-write`.
-The first pass renders to image.
+The first pass renders to the image.
 The second pass samples from it.
 This is a `memory dependency`.
 Required values for `VkImageMemoryBarrier2`:
     * previous access scope: (`VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`, `VK_ACCESS_2_COLOR_ATTACHMENT_WRITE_BIT`),
     * next access scope (for fragment shader): (`VK_PIPELINE_STAGE_2_FRAGMENT_SHADER_BIT`, `VK_ACCESS_2_SHADER_SAMPLED_READ_BIT`),
     * layout change: `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL` -> `VK_IMAGE_LAYOUT_READ_ONLY_OPTIMAL`,
 * `write-after-write`.
-Both the first and second pass render to same image.
+Both the first and second pass render to the same image.
 This is a `memory dependency`.
-While there is no need to change image layout, we need to wait for first write to finish, before we override it.
+While there is no need to change the image layout, we need to wait for the first write to finish before we override it.
 Required values for `VkImageMemoryBarrier2`:
     * both access scopes: (`VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT`, `VK_ACCESS_2_COLOR_ATTACHMENT_WRITE_BIT`),
     * layout change: both are `VK_IMAGE_LAYOUT_ATTACHMENT_OPTIMAL`,